 The play is substantial both in exploring social and political issues, but also in how it treats its characters.
 Everyone feels more than one-dimensional.
 Even little Tinka gives the audience a hint of her future, though it’s not necessarily one that's kind to her father.

 Staging is also dynamic and fun, bringing out the play’s humor.
-Broderick easily steps into the physical demands of his role, not only in dancing lessons with Tanis but having to stiffly lower himself to her floor cushions to drink tea a couple of times.
+Broderick easily steps into the physical demands of his role, not only in dancing lessons with Tanis but having to stiffly lower himself to her floor cushions to drink tea with her a couple of times.
 The play even opens with Broderick sideways, prone asleep with the Storytellers then having to dress him.

 As they do, they describe Babbitt as pink with gray hair, his face with a few wrinkles yet still boyish, which fits Broderick precisely.
-Though the play would still work with someone else in the title role, hearing the erstwhile Ferris Bueller delivering Babbitt’s lines brings home what society might do to someone who once lived freely but has now grown up – as entrenched in the seemingly inescapable rigidities of social norms and political extremes as we are.
+Though the play would still work with someone else in the title role, hearing the erstwhile Ferris Bueller delivering middle-aged Babbitt’s lines brings home what society might do to someone who once lived freely but has now grown up – as entrenched in the seemingly inescapable rigidities of social norms and political extremes as we are.

 “Babbitt” continues at Shakespeare Theatre Company’s Harman Hall, 610 F Street NW,